panilo/IFGP/README.md

 # IFGP
-Igredients for a good pasta
+Ingredients for a good pasta